system76/tech-docs/src/models/thelio-major-b2/repairs.md

 ## Removing the Top Case
 Before servicing your Thelio, be sure to power off and unplug all cords from the computer.

-Top Case removal is simple and requires, at most, a cross-head (Phillips) screwdriver.

 You can find video instructions on this process [here.](https://youtu.be/Ku91wRHFGY8)

 Link for the video for Top Case Service: